impressivewebs/QuestionMark.js/README.md

 # Instructions
 To make it work, it's pretty simple.
 Link the CSS file in the `<head>` and run the script on page load (or at the bottom).
 Make sure all the mandatory files are included (`question.mark.html`, `question.mark.css`, and `question.mark.js`).

-To customize, edit the question.mark.html file to include your own keyboard shortcuts.
+To customize, edit the `question.mark.html` file to include your own keyboard shortcuts.
 For each `<ul>` included with a class of `help-list`, a new column will be created.
 If you want a single column, use a single `<ul>`.
 Longer columns will scroll vertically.

 Within each `<ul>` a single key/definition combo is inside one `<li>`, within which there is more markup.
 Edit the text to include your own app's key combos.
 It should be pretty self-explanatory when you look at the example markup.

+If you have only one column of keyboard shortcuts, then you should remove the `onwindowresize` section of code.

 # Technical Info
 The script is about 2KB minified and gzip'd and it has no dependencies.
 It's also more or less responsive (doing this via JavaScript).

 The content from `question.mark.html` (which also holds all the markup that builds the modal) is loaded via Ajax and inserted into the `<body>` element of the page.
 The modal starts out invisible and is displayed via CSS transitions.
 Browsers that don't support transitions will display it instantly with no transition.

 The script also uses `window.onresize` to manage width/height of the modal, which can have performance issues.
 If you find this is slowing down your app, just comment out the part of the code that looks for the window resize.
 The drawback to this is that it will display at full size on a small window.
-Of course, if you only have a small single column of keyboard shortcuts, you won't need the `window.onresize` part, so just remove it.
+Of course, if you only have a small single column of keyboard shortcuts, you won't need the `window.onresize` part, so, as mentioned above, just remove it.

 # Browser Support
 With a little coddling for IE6-8, this should work everywhere.
 If you want IE6-8 support, include attachevent.js before question.mark.js.
 Also, for IE6 you'll have to uncomment the part of the script that makes the Ajax stuff work in IE6.
 Finally, for IE6/7, you'll have to replace `querySelector` and `querySelectorAll` with equivalent methods that grab the same content.